-Prefac ice 7
+Prefac ce 7

 Introd duction 8

-Decla arations g
+Decla arations 9

-froi om the Basis of Union g
+fro om the Basis of Union 9

-froi om The United Church of Canada Act , 14-15 George V, c.
+fro om The United Church of Canada Act , 14-15 George V, c.
 100, s.
-28 g
+28 9

-froi om the Declaration of Faith g
+fro om the Declaration of Faith 9

-Арс ology to First Nations Peoples (1986) 10
+Аро ology to First Nations Peoples (1986) 10

+Inte ercultural and Intentionally Anti-Racist 10

-froi om the Calls to the Church (2018) 10
+fro om the Calls to the Church (2018) 11

-The Fo Formation of The United Church of Canada 12
+The Fo ormation of The United Church of Canada 12

-Γhe Basi sis of Union 17
+Γhe Basi is of Union 17

-GENE ERAL 17
+GENE RAL 17

-DOCT FRINE 17
+DOCT TRINE 17

-Twe venty Articles of Doctrine 17
+Tw venty Articles of Doctrine 17

-A S Statement of Faith, 1940 21
+AS Statement of Faith, 1940 21

-ΑN New Creed 25
+A٨ New Creed 25

-A S Song of Faith 26
+AS Song of Faith 26

 POLIT ΓΥ 34

 I. Background 34

 II.
 The Church 34

 III.
 Communities of Faith 34

 IV.
 Regional Councils 37

 V. Denominational Council 39

 VI.
 Denominational Office of Vocation 41

 VII. .
 Clusters and Networks 42

 MINIS STRY PERSONNEL 43

 I. Candidacy Pathway 43

 II.
 Training for Ministry 44

 III.
 Commissioning, Ordination, Recognition and Admission 44

-Α[OMIN IISTRATION .
-45
+Α[ MIMC NISTRATION 45

-I. Missions .
-45
+l.
+Missions 45

 II.
-Publishing Interests .
-45
+Publishing Interests 45

 III.
-Colleges .
-46
+Colleges 46

 IV.
-Reorganization .
-46
+Reorganization 46

-V. The Pension Fund .
-46
+V. The Pension Fund 46

-Byla ws .
-49
+Bylav N S 49

-A. IN ITRODUCTION TO GOVERNANCE IN THE UNITED CHURCH .
-49
+A. IN ITRODUCTION TO GOVERNANCE IN THE UNITED CHURCH 49

-A.1 Outline of Church Structure .
-49
+A.1 Outline of Church Structure 49

-A.2 Decision-Making .
-50
+A.2 Decision-Making 50

-A.3 Responsibilities .
-50
+A.3 Responsibilities 50

-A.4 Meetings .
-50
+A.4 Meetings 50

-A.5 Records .
-51
+A.5 Records 51

-A.6 Communication of Minutes and Decisions (2021) .
-52
+A.6 Communication of Minutes and Decisions (2021) 52

-A.7 Membership of Councils .
-52
+A.7 Membership of Councils 52

-A.8 Incorporated Ministries .
-53
+8.A Incorporated Ministries 53

-В. C DMMUNITY OF FAITH 54
+В. C OMMUNITY OF FAITH 54

-B.1 General .
-54
+B.1 General 54

-B.2 Governance Requirements for All Communities of Faith .
-55
+B.2 Governance Requirements for All Communities of Faith 55

-B.3 Membership and Other Participation in a Community of Faith That Is a Congregation .
-57
+Membership and Other Participation in a Community of Faith That Is a Congregation

-B.4 Responsibilities of a Community of Faith That Is a Congregation .
-60
+Responsibilities of a Community of Faith That Is a Congregation

-B.5 Meetings of a Community of Faith That Is a Congregation or Pastoral Charge .
-61
+Meetings of a Community of Faith That Is a Congregation or Pastoral Charge

-B.6 Organization-Officers of a Community of Faith That Is a Congregation or Pastoral Charge .
-64
+B.6

-Organization-Governing Body of a Community of Faith That Is a Congregation or Pastoral 65
+Organization-Governing Body of a Community of Faith That Is a Congregation or Pastoral rge 65

-Governance Requirements for Communities of Faith Other Than Congregations and Pastoral ges 74
+Governance Requirements for Communities of Faith Other Than Congregations and Pastoral rges 74

-C. RI EGIONAL COUNCIL .
-75
+C. EGIONAL COUNCIL

-C.1 Membership .
-75
+Membership

-C.2 Responsibilities .
-77
+C.2 Responsibilities

-C.3 Organization .
-81
+C.3 Organization

-C.4 Meetings .
-82
+C.4 Meetings 82